balqui/Popeel/README.md

 ### Who do I talk to? ###

-Jos√© Luis Balc√°zar, UPC, Barcelona; balqui in Bitbucket.
+JosÈ Luis Balc·zar, UPC, Barcelona; balqui in Bitbucket.